ropensci/medrxivr/cran-comments.md

 Unit tests pass locally with 100% measured coverage by `covr`.

-`R CMD check --run-donttest --no-manual --ignore-vignettes` returns OK locally.
+`R CMD check --run-donttest --no-manual --as-cran` returns OK locally.

 Known local NOTEs:

-* New submission / package archived on CRAN.
-This is expected for a package returning from the archive.
+* Days since last update.
+This is expected because this is a prompt maintenance release requested by the CRAN Team.
 * Unable to verify current time.
 This is local-environment specific.